 People choose to ride motorcycles for various reasons.
 For some, they're an economical way to commute to work.
 For others, being in the open air on a bike is a fun way to enjoy the scenery and travel for pleasure.

 Regardless of their purpose, riders deserve the same space, respect, and duty of care that other motorists get.
-Unfortunately, motorcyclists are often overlooked or, even worse, disregarded by other drivers, which can lead to a deadly crash for the rider.
-When these crashes happen, riders are at risk for suffering serious—and fatal—injuries.
+Unfortunately, motorcyclists are often overlooked, or even worse, disregarded by other drivers, which can lead to a deadly crash for the rider.
+When these crashes happen, riders are at risk for suffering serious—or even fatal—injuries.

 How Many Riders Are Killed Each Year?